 This blog post will be regularly updated to keep up with my career changes - Tudor, September 20, 2023

 My name is Tudor Zgîmbău and I’m from Romania.
-I’m in the process of becoming an economist and am interested in applying data science in economics in order to produce high-quality, impactful research.
+I’m in the process of becoming an economist and am interested in finding ways to promote financial education by doing academic research and working with various organizations of all sizes.
 In the past, I’ve been a software engineer involved in tech startups and learned about the technical and business aspects of working with such companies.

 If you want the whole story, continue reading.